 - Unique selling points on the smartphone market

-Bridging the physical and virtual worlds, AR apps can introduce your product or service to consumers substantially more effectively than any marketing text.
+Bridging the physical and virtual worlds, augmented reality apps can introduce your product or service to consumers substantially more effectively than any marketing text.
 Whatever sphere your business operates within – commercial, scientific, educational, or manufacturing – the addition of AR functionality opens up a whole new world of possibilities...

 The ability to turn shopping into an entertainment experience makes AR apps highly effective marketing tools, and a win-win solution: brands stand out among competitors, and customers enjoy a content-rich, enhanced-reality experience.
 Virtually ‘trying on’ designer clothing items or sunglasses, for example, is just one instance of how AR apps can function effectively as marketing tools.
 The technology can be extended to include a multitude of benefits.
 One example might be a smartphone-based analogue to Lego Digital Box, an AR system that allows any Lego package to be held up to an in-store display that presents a 360º view of the fully-assembled set of blocks.